vikkivero/my-project-docs/docs/index.md

 This documentation covers installation, configuration, and usage details.<br> <br>

-Explore guides in the sidebar to learn more.
+*Tip:* Use the sidebar to navigate.